-Remember that while earnings may not be considerable at first they will grow exponentially once you build up a following and gain experience working with brands looking for ways they could advertise their products within user-generated content content such as vlogging and reviews.
+Remember that while earnings may not be considered at first they will grow exponentially once you build up a following and gain experience working with brands looking for ways they could advertise their products within user-generated content such as vlogging and reviews.

 Is it possible to get paid without a lot of subscribers and views?